V0lkanTas/TelegramBotMonitoring/README.md

 # TelegramBotMonitoring
-A telegram bot script that sends you messages based off resource usage and SSH logins.
+A telegram bot script that sends you messages based off:
+1: High resource usage
+2: When an SSH login is initiated
+3: When iptables rules change